Opioid Addiction Affects Millions

 Children and Opioid Abuse

 The impact of parental Opioid abuse can impact children who do not use drugs, as they lose out on important parent-bonding time necessary for child development.
 Children in homes of parents on drugs may not be able to form functional emotional connections needed for the child to feel connected and nurtured by their parent.
 Some parents who are addicted to Opioids may unintentionally neglect their children, resulting in childcare services removing children from their parents.
+Nearly a third of children entering foster care in 2015 did so at least in part to parental drug abuse – an increase of nearly 50 percent since 2005.
+Children in households where parents struggle with substance abuse are more likely to experience long-term effects of neglect or abuse than other children.

 Why Is Opioid Addiction Affecting So Many People?

 Most Opioid addicts first begin using the drugs as a result of a prescription.
 Medical professionals prescribe medications such as Vicodin and Morphine to patients before or after surgeries.
-These pills are effective pain killers, but can have highly addicting effects when abused.
+These pills are effective painkillers, but can have highly addicting effects when abused.

 Are You Ready to Be Treated for Opioid Abuse?